BibTeX: Field types

 In addition, each entry contains a key (Bibtexkey) that is used to cite or cross-reference the entry.
 This key is the first item in a BibTeX entry, and is not part of any field.

 Style files

-BibTeX formats bibliographic items according to a style file, typically by generating TeX or LaTeX formatting commands.
-However, style files for generating HTML output also exist.
-BibTeX style files, for which the suffix .bst is common, are written in a simple, stack-based programming language (dubbed "BibTeX Anonymous Forth-Like Language", or "BAFLL", by Drew McDermott) that describes how bibliography items should be formatted.
-There are some packages which can generate .bst files automatically (like custom-bib or Bib-it).
+BibTeX formats bibliographic items according to a style file, typically by generating TeX or LaTeX formatting commands, but style files can also be used to generate other types of output like HTML.
+BibTeX style files commonly use the file extension .bst and are written in a simple, stack-based programming language (dubbed "BibTeX Anonymous Forth-Like Language", or "BAFLL", by Drew McDermott) that describes how bibliography items should be formatted.
+There are some packages that can generate .bst files automatically, such as custom-bib and Bib-it.

-Most journals or publishers that support LaTeX have a customized bibliographic style file for the convenience of the authors.
-This ensures that the bibliographic style meets the guidelines of the publisher with minimal effort.
+Most journals or publishers that support LaTeX use a customized bibliographic style file for the convenience of the authors, often included as part of a complete LaTeX template.